erickcastrillo/Diquis/docs/rails/AUTHORIZATION.md

 # Authorization with Pundit

-This document describes how authorization is implemented in La Cantera using the Pundit gem.
+This document describes how authorization is implemented in Diquis using the Pundit gem.

 ## Overview

-La Cantera uses [Pundit](https://github.com/varvet/pundit) for authorization.
+Diquis uses [Pundit](https://github.com/varvet/pundit) for authorization.
 Pundit provides a set of helpers that guide you in leveraging regular Ruby classes and object-oriented design patterns to build a simple, robust authorization system.

 ## Architecture